browserengineering/book/book/invalidation.md

 also reads the node's `children`.[^and-tags]

 [^and-tags]: It also looks at the node's `tag` and the node's
-    childrens' `tag`s, but luckily in our browser a node's `tag` can't change, so we don't need to worry about this.
-If our browser supported changing a node's `tag`, that's something we would need to worry about, but to my knowledge no real browser does that, even in APIs like `outerHTML`.
+    childrens' `tag`s, but a node's `tag` can't change, so we don't need to have a dirty flag for them.

-So to avoid redundant `BlockLayout` creation, we're going to have to know whether the `children` array has changed.
-To do that, let's add a boolean field called a "dirty flag":
+We want to avoid redundant `BlockLayout` creation, but recall that idempotency means that calling a function again _with the same inputs and dependencies_ yields the same result.
+Here, because the inputs are more complicated, we need to know when these inputs, ultimately meaning the node's `children` array, changes.

+To do that, we're going to use a dirty flag:

 ``` {.python}
 class BlockLayout: